 a dense solid core called a white dwarf, which is still quite hot and glows white from thermal

-energy.
-Nuclear fusion is no longer taking place.
+energy, but cooling continues as nuclear fusion is no longer taking place.

 As the white dwarf loses energy from its